JIwon970/google-trends-rising-search-analysis/README.md

 ## Power BI Analysis Summary
 All analysis was performed in Power BI using DAX measures.

+### Dashboard focus
+The dashboard is designed to help identify whether a rising
+- **A short-lived spike** (high intensity but low persistence), or
+- **A sustained rising trend** (active across multiple weeks)

+### Key metrics used
+- **Active Weeks (Persistence)**
+- **Average Percent Gain (Growth Intensity)**
+- **Average Rank (Context / Top 20 selection)**

-- Interactive filtering supports insight exploration by:
+### Interactive filtering
-  - DMA (region)
-  - Week
+The final dashboard uses minimal slicers to keep exploration clean:
-  - Search term
+- **Week**

-- Trend behavior analysis focuses on:
-  - Sustained growth vs short-lived spikes
-  - Rank stability vs volatile movement
-  - Week-to-week change patterns and momentum
-  - Regional differences in trend behavior
+> Terms are selected as **Top 20 by Average Rank**, then analyzed using persistence and intensity.

-Power BI file location:
+**Power BI file location:**
-/powerbi/Google_Trends_Rising_Search_Dashboard.pbix
+`/powerbi/Google_Trends_Rising_Search_Dashboard.pbix`

 ---

-## Final PDF Report
+## Report Writing (Included)
-A full project report was created to summarize:
+A final PDF report was written as the formal documentation of this project.

+### What the report covers
-- Dataset scope and validation steps
+- Dataset scope, filters, and validation steps
-- Power BI modeling approach
+- Data preparation workflow (BigQuery export → Excel validation → Power BI import)
-- DAX measure logic (key measures used)
+- Data model design and key DAX measures (with explanations)
-- Main insights and interpretations
-- Dashboard overview and usage notes
+- Dashboard design decisions and usage notes
+- Key findings and interpretation (spikes vs sustained trends)
+- Limitations and next-step improvement ideas

-PDF report location:
+**PDF report location:**
-/report/Google_Trends_Rising_Search_Analysis_Report.pdf
+`/report/Google_Trends_Rising_Search_Analysis_Report.pdf`

 ---

 ## Key Skills Demonstrated
 - Working with real-world public datasets (BigQuery export workflow)
 - Data validation and cleaning checks in Excel (validation only)
 - Power BI data modeling and interactive dashboard building
 - Intentional DAX measure design (filter-aware metrics)
-- Trend behavior analysis (patterns, stability, and momentum)
+- Trend behavior analysis using persistence vs intensity
+- Report writing and insight communication (PDF deliverable)
 - GitHub repository structuring and documentation

 ---

 ## Notes
 - The raw BigQuery CSV export is not included in this repository.
 - This project is for educational and professional demonstration only.

 ---

 ## Author
-Analyst: Jiwon Yang
+- **Analyst:** Jiwon Yang
-Project: Google Trends Rising Search Analysis
+- **Project:** Google Trends Rising Search Analysis
-Year: 2025
+- **Year:** 2025